-Blessing by Imtiaz Dharker is a poem with four stanzas that highlights the “blessing” of water in people’s lives.
-Throughout his poem he focuses on the importance of the blessing, because of the reason that a blessing is more valued when it is received after great longing and prayers.
-Dharker stresses that although a community of people are suffering and find the basic staples of life as a blessing, they enjoy it when they finally receive this blessing, even when they could use many more to make life more manageable.
+‘Blessing’ by Imtiaz Dharker is a poem with four stanzas that highlights the “blessing” of water in people’s lives.
+Throughout this poem, he focuses on the importance of the blessing, because of the reason that a blessing is more valued when it is received after great longing and prayers.
+Dharker stresses that although a community of people is suffering and find the basic staples of life as a blessing, they enjoy it when they finally receive this blessing, even when they could use many more to make life more manageable.
 The full poem can be read here.

 The skin cracks like a pod.There never is enough water.

 The first stanza of Dharker’s poem is actually a couplet.
 This is an important point to notice for the reason that it conveys the fundamental and concentrated message of deficiency to the reader.
 Dharker is initiating the poem by grabbing the reader’s attention to communicate an essential message: people are desperately suffering for the reason that “there is never enough water”.
 She starts this poem titled ‘Blessing’ by demonstrating the absence of it.
 This is a powerful strategy as it reveals the importance of the blessing before the reader is even aware of what it could be.